Home » Garden » How to Care for Plants in Winter

 Depending on your particular plant’s needs, make sure they are getting the right amount of light.

-If your not sure, google your specific plant and look it up.
-Because, in general, houseplants fall under one of 3 light condition categories:
+If you’re not sure, google your specific plant and look it up.
+Because, in general, houseplants fall under one of 3 types of light condition categories

 So make sure your plants are getting the light they need.